 Input dip tolerance

-A value that represents the limit at which the output voltage can maintain voltage regulation when the commercial power supply used as input in power circuits, etc., momentarily drops due to external surges or other causes.
-It is expressed by two parameters: the minimum input voltage level that can maintain regulation, and the maximum duration of the voltage drop.
-This value serves as an indicator of the performance of power circuits, etc. The lower the minimum input voltage limit and the longer the maximum voltage drop duration, the stronger the resistance to momentary voltage drops.
+In power supply circuits and similar equipment, this value indicates the limit at which the output voltage can maintain voltage regulation accuracy when the input commercial power supply momentarily drops due to external surges or other causes.
+It is defined by two factors: the lower limit of the input voltage at which constant voltage can be maintained, and the maximum allowable duration of the voltage drop.
+It is one of the indicators of performance for power supply circuits and similar devices.
+Regarding input dip tolerance, the lower the minimum limit of the input voltage and the longer the allowable voltage drop duration, the greater the resistance to momentary voltage drops.